peer-open-source/xara-docs/source/launch.rst

 Once a Model has been created, its `methods` are used to perform various operations.
-These are organized as follows:
+Documentation of these methods is organized as follows:

-#. :ref:`Modeling <modeling>` methods are used to add components to the finite element model.
+* :ref:`Modeling <modeling>` methods are used to add components to the finite element model.

-#. :ref:`Analysis <lblAnalysisCommands>` methods are used to move the state of the model from one converged state to another via a number of trial steps.
+* :ref:`Analysis <lblAnalysisCommands>` methods are used to move the state of the model from one converged state to another via a number of trial steps.

-#. :ref:`Output <output>` methods allow the user to obtain output from a finite element analysis, e.g. to record the node displacement history.
+* :ref:`Output <output>` methods allow one to obtain output from a finite element analysis, e.g. to record the node displacement history.

 .. toctree::
    :caption: Documentation